iveytechclub/iveytechclub.ca/README.md

 15. Wait for the website to respond to your changes. **This may take a few minutes**.
 You should be good to go!

 </details>

+## Get Started (Technical)

+> This section contains information on how to run the site on your local machine.
+You should be familiar with **HTML, CSS, JavaScript, NPM, React, and Git**.

+### General Notes:

+This site is built using a mix of React, Bootstrap and vanilla HTML/CSS/JS.
+Pages that feature repetitive components (like the Team page) use React to render HTML dynamically from JSON.
+This was done to make updating the pages fairly simnple.
+If you have any questions, please reach out to **jchen.hba2021@ivey.ca**.

+1. Clone this repo to your local machine.
+2. After running `npm install`, you can run `live-server` in the root directory to get a development server running with hot reloading.
+3. You can run `npm run watch-jsx` to run the React compiler, which will listen for changes and build components from the `components` folder into the `build` folder.
+You only need to do this if you are revising the React components.
+4. **To-Do:**
+- Refactor to use Sass or some other tool to make typing CSS less cumbersome.
+Otherwise, pay attention to CSS specificity patterns to avoid unintended styling.
+- Consider adding calendar to the `events` page?